jasperdevrient/waylayio.github.io/_posts/2015-10-23-database-integration.markdown

 #Turning database into a sensor

 Waylay comes with sandboxed nodejs VM in which scripts get executed, similar to AWS lambda.
 Sandboxed VM's come with number of packages that are pre-installed.
 You can simply access them from the script, no need to declare them.
-Feel free to check the Waylay [documentation][waylaydocs] in order to see complete list.
+Feel free to check the Waylay [documentation][waylaydocs] in order to see the complete list.
 In this blog we will use native Microsoft SQL connector.

 #Integration